 Apple Cinnamon Topping

 - Add all ingredients to a medium sauce pan.
 Stir over medium heat about 10 minutes until apples are very tender.
-Serve apple topping over warm pancakes.
+Serve apple topping over warm pancakes, waffles, yogurt, ice cream or frozen yogurt.

 This post is part of The Country Cook’s Weekend Potluck!